ColeKainz/inflating-view-binder/README.md

 # inflating-view-binder

 Finally!
 A fragment view binder that uses inflate!!
-This is a truely one-line view binding solution, provided you make use of a base fragment.
+This is a true one-line view binding solution, provided you make use of a base fragment.

 Setting up the base code is as easy as adding the follow to your base fragment: